Last updated: 4 January 2021

-Request correction of the personal data that we hold about you.
-This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.
+Correct your information: You can have any incomplete or inaccurate personal information we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

-Request the transfer of your personal data to you or to a third party.
-We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.
+Transfer your personal information in a machine-readable format (to you or a third party): This right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.